 Body dissatisfaction has been highlighted as a risk factor for dieting and other dangerous, weight-reducing efforts.

-It’s also may be a contributor to the development of an eating disorder.
+It can also contribute to the development of an eating disorder.

-If you have concerns about your teen’s weight, tread lightly, particularly with what you say to him or her.
+If you have concerns about your teen’s weight, tread lightly, particularly with what you say to them.

 Starting on a tirade of what’s healthy to eat and what’s not, or extolling the virtues of exercise will likely be received as hurtful commentary.

 Nagging your teen to exercise, or commenting on her appearance may do more harm than good.
 And, it’s unlikely to spur her to eat better or exercise more.

 In fact, it can make eating worse and turn your teen off from exercising!

-Many teens will be self-aware.
+Many teens are self-aware.
 They know their bodies are changing.
 They may be secretly unhappy or self-conscious about their weight or appearance.

 You may hear questions like, “Do you think I’m fat?”

 Don’t panic if this happens.
 Many teens are simply looking for your reassurance and acceptance.

 Weight loss diets aren’t a good idea.
 But it’s normal to wonder and think about this.
 We have a culture of dieting, and our teens are experiencing it, too.

 You can, however, help your teen move toward healthy eating patterns and lifestyle choices.
 And this is the safer path for all teens.

 When Your Teen Isn’t Concerned about Weight

-Your teen may not be as concerned about her weight as you are.
-She may tune out your lectures about long-term health.
+Your teen may not be as concerned about their body as you are.
+They may tune out your lectures about long-term health.